Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Summary

 \section{Summary}

 In summary, we have studied the spin-1/2 Kitaev-Gamma chain with a bond-dependent Dzyaloshinskii-Moriya interaction.
 Using a two-site periodic unitary transformation which maps the Gamma and Dzyaloshinskii-Moriya terms into one another, the phase diagram of a pure Kitaev chain with a Dzyaloshinskii-Moriya term is obtained from the known results of the Kitaev-Gamma model.
-More importantly, we are able to analytically demonstrate that there is an extended gapless phase in the phase diagram of the spin-1/2 Kitaev-Gamma chain with a nonzero Dzyaloshinskii-Moriya interaction, and such gapless phase has an emergent SU(2)$_1$ conformal symmetry at low energies.
-The analytical predictions are supported by density matrix renormalization group simulations.
-Our work is useful to understand the effects of the Dzyaloshinskii-Moriya interactions and the electric fields in one-dimensional and quasi-one-dimensional generalized Kitaev spin models.
+More importantly, we are able to analytically demonstrate that there exist extended gapless phases in the phase diagram of the spin-1/2 Kitaev-Gamma chain with a nonzero Dzyaloshinskii-Moriya interaction, and that such gapless phases have an emergent SU(2)$_1$ conformal symmetry at low energies.
+The analytical predictions are supported by our large-scale density matrix renormalization group simulations.
+Our work is useful for understanding the effects of Dzyaloshinskii-Moriya interactions and electric fields in one-dimensional and quasi-one-dimensional generalized Kitaev spin models.